xthames/Thames-etal_2026_jgrse/README.md

     | `modelType` | `base`, `var` | `BASE`, - |
     | `varyfR` | `n`, `y` | -, `VarfR` |
     | `varyphiRum` | `n`, `y` | -, `VarphiRum` |
+    When considering models with variable regassing efficiency, multiple runs may be necessary to find a sufficient number of realizations that align with present-day estimates.
+If so, you can manually distinguish between each "set" by including `_set#_` after the `_viscStrength_` identifier and before `_VarfR_` in the output file name (see `VolatileProcesing_2025XI.m` for specific examples)
 6. The targeted parameter space used in the paper has been left in the corresponding script; determining a new targeted parameter space can be performed in the following way:
     | Script Name | Description | Section | How to Run |
     | --- | --- | --- | --- |
     | `VolatileProcessing_2025XI.m` | Identify parameter ranges discussed in Supporting Information | `%% FIND THE RANGES OF PARAMETERS TO TARGET` | Comment out other sections, execute script in IDE |
     | `VolatileProcessing_2025XI.m` | Identify parameter ranges discussed in main paper | `%% TARGETED OUTPUT ASSESSMENT USING JUST BEST-KNOWN CONSTRAINTS` | Comment out other sections, execute script in IDE |

 ## Reproduce my figures
 Use the scripts found in the `figures` directory to reproduce the figures used in this publication.